nats-io/nats-architecture-and-design/adr/ADR-50.md

 The server will operate under limits to safeguard itself:

+* Each stream can only have 1,000 batches in flight at any time
+* Each server can only have 50,000 batches in flight at any time
 * A batch that has not had traffic for 10 seconds since the last message will be abandoned
 * There will be no maximum size for fast ingest batches
 * Streams with `PersistMode: async` set are compatible with fast ingest